microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 - Complete build of SAP S4H and SAP HANA database on Azure Cloud.
 - Successful Installation of SAP GUI and test logon to SAP Application Server
+- Deploy SAP S/4 hana system using the available automation script in resourses folder.
+- Verify all the resources deployed and be familiarize yourself.

 ## Learning Resources